-Joshua Fu, the John D. Tickle Professor in the Department of Civil and Environmental Engineering in the Tickle College of Engineering has completed a collaborative study to understand how smoke particles from wildfires can impact human health.
+Joshua Fu, the John D. Tickle Professor in the Department of Civil and Environmental Engineering, has completed a collaborative study to understand how smoke particles from wildfires can impact human health.

 Social scientists across a broad field of disciplines pose questions aimed at understanding the ways individuals live in relation to their surroundings.